CntoDev/cachspeak/README.md

-#CNTO Cachet to TeamSpeak notification script
+# CNTO Cachet to TeamSpeak notification script

-This script is used to send a global message on a TeamSpeak server to notify a status change in one or more Cachet components.
+This script is used to send a global message on a TeamSpeak server to notify a status change of one or more Cachet components.

-##Usage
+## Requirements
+ - Python 3.5

+## Usage
 Help message is available using `cachspeak -h` or `cachspeak --help`
 ```
 usage: cachspeak [-h] [--debug] --config-path CONFIG_PATH --persist-path